seidtgeist/questor/README.md

-# The standard gods have spoen and you should use https://www.npmjs.com/package/isomorphic-fetch instead ¯\_(ツ)_/¯
+# The standard gods have spoken and you should use https://www.npmjs.com/package/isomorphic-fetch instead ¯\_(ツ)_/¯

 ## questor